 We derive our revenues from licensing our software applications, providing maintenance support and providing professional services to the extent requested by our customers.
 Our license revenues are primarily generated through annual license fees that recur during the term of our multi-year contracts.
 These multi-year contracts have an average term of approximately five years and are renewed on an annual or multi-year basis.
 In certain cases, when required by a customer, we license our software on a perpetual basis.
-In addition, certain of our multi-year term licenses provide the customer with the option to purchase a perpetual license at the end of the initial contract term, which we refer to as a perpetual buyout right.
+In addition, certain of our multi-year term licenses provide the customer with the option to purchase a perpetual license at the end of the initial contract term.
 We generally price our licenses based on the amount of direct written premiums ("DWP") that will be managed by our solutions.
-We typically invoice our customers annually in advance for both term license and maintenance fees, and we invoice our perpetual license customers either in full at contract signing or on an installment basis.
+We typically invoice our customers annually in advance or, in certain cases, quarterly for both recurring term license and maintenance fees, and we invoice our perpetual license customers either in full at contract signing or on an installment basis and invoice related maintenance fees annually, in advance.
+Our focus is to encourage recurring term license arrangements instead of perpetual license arrangements, and we have historically experienced seasonal variations in our revenues as a result of increased customer orders in our second and fourth fiscal quarters and subsequent annual fees.